DeimosLabs/NeuralBlender/README.md

 ## Supported systems

-Should compile and work fine on any POSIX compliant OS including Linux, MacOS, FreeBSD, etc.
+Should compile and work fine on any POSIX compliant OS including Linux, MacOS (to be fixed), FreeBSD, etc.

-Tested on: As of now, only Void Linux and Linux Mint.
+Tested on:
+  - Void Linux
+  - Linux Mint
+  - FreeBSD

 Compiling/running this on w**dows: Short answer, don't do microsuck malware.
 It's bad for you (and for everyone else)